bao-project/bao-docs/source/development/contributing.rst

 If a code owners exist for the code being submitted, at least one of code owners (for each of the files/subsystems) must review the code.
-Code owners will be automatically assigned as reviewers given maintainers are correctly managing the :ref:`.CODEOWNERS` file.
+Code owners will be automatically assigned as reviewers given maintainers are correctly managing the :ref:`.CODEOWNERS file<github_files>`.
 If there aren't enough reviewers, the assignee  is responsible for appointing a second reviewer.
 Preferably, a project's internal contributor.
 They might also require and invite more reviewers if there is no consensus.